Transport for London: Operations centre

-TfL's Surface Transport and Traffic Operations Centre (STTOC) was officially opened by Prince Andrew, Duke of York, in November 2009.
+TfL's Surface Transport and Traffic Operations Centre (STTOC) was officially opened by the then Prince Andrew, Duke of York (later Andrew Mountbatten-Windsor), in November 2009.
 The centre monitors and coordinates official responses to traffic congestion, incidents and major events in London.
-London Buses Command and Control Centre (CentreComm), London Streets Traffic Control Centre (LSTCC) and the Metropolitan Police Traffic Operation Control Centre (MetroComm) were brought together under STTOC.
+Network Management Control Centre (manages the bus network) (NMCC), London Streets Traffic Control Centre (LSTCC) and the Metropolitan Police Traffic Operation Control Centre (MetroComm) were brought together under STTOC.

 STTOC played an important part in the security and smooth running of the 2012 Summer Olympics.
 The London Underground Network Operations Centre is now located on the fifth floor of Palestra and not within STTOC.
 The centre featured in the 2013 BBC Two documentary series The Route Masters: Running London's Roads.

+Places for London

+Places for London, is the property-owning arm of Transport for London.
+Launched in 2015, it was re-branded as Places for London in 2023, as part of a programme of homebuilding.
+As of 2024, it owns and manages over 5500 acres of land throughout London, making it one of the city's largest landowners.
+Places for London plans to build 20,000 new homes across London by the 2030s, with around half of them being affordable housing.
+TfL plans to reinvest profits made by Places for London back into the transport network, similar to the Rail + Property model used by the MTR Corporation in Hong Kong.